aaron-grau/curic/react/readings/front_end_auth.md

 # Front-End Authentication

-The phrase "front-end auth" can be misleading.
-Our Rails auth pattern isn't going to change, but we have been interacting with our rails apps differently,as an API!
-So let's first clarify what this reading will cover.
-We want to build sleek single-page applications.
-We want to make all of our HTTP requests to our Rails endpoints for logging in, signing up, logging out, etc. via AJAX.
+Remember how much time we spent on authentication in weeks 4 and 5?
+Good news!
+We will continue to use that same pattern as we move toward front-end auth.

+The main difference is that we will use React components instead of Rails views, and all of our HTTP requests (for logging in, signing up, logging out) will be AJAX requests.

 **Your backend will look essentially the same!**

-Let's make sure we reinforce some key properties of authentication:
+As always:
   * A *session* is maintained by assigning a token to the user's cookie
-  * Cookies are sent by the browser to the server with every request: HTTP and AJAX!
+  * Cookies are sent by the browser to the server with every request (that includes AJAX requests!)

-We'll need the following pieces:
+The new parts:
-  * SessionReducer
+  * Session Reducer
   * Session Actions / Constants
   * Session API Util
   * LoginForm / SignupForm Components

 ---

-## `SessionReducer`
+## `Session Reducer`

-Our `SessionReducer` might look something like this:

 ```js
 const _nullUser = {